 The Internet is moving from computers to phones, and now into our household appliances.
 It used to be a novelty to have a touch screen on your coffee maker, and that was just a few short years ago.
 Now, the cutting edge is to start that cup of coffee from your bed with the press of a button.
 As technology advances, there is an increasing demand for the Internet to allow us to control every facet of our lives, usually from apps (or chatbots) on our smartphones.
 Just look at Mark Zuckerberg, who used his own AI code to synchronize everything in his house, from garage door to toaster oven.
 There are a ton of open-ended possibilities as the Internet continues to expand.
 But be warned: hackers have a whole new world to play with too.
-So, if you’re getting into this field of development in 2017, make sure your security is as high as possible.
+So, if you’re getting into this field of development, make sure your security is as high as possible.

 How are bots changing the way users interact with websites?